-Those wishing to donate items to the Archives, Museum or Library are encouraged to call 604-264-0499 or email collections@vhec.org to schedule an appointment with VHEC Collections staff.
+Those wishing to donate items to the archives, museum or library are encouraged to call 604-264-0499 or email collections@vhec. org to schedule an appointment.
 Unsolicited drop-offs and mailed items are not accepted.

-Potential donors to the Library are encouraged to give through the VHEC Library Wish List (amzn. to/vheclibrary-wishlist), which highlights pre-selected items desired for the library collection.
+Potential donors to the library are encouraged to visit the library's wish list (amzn. to/vheclibrary-wishlist), which highlights desired items for the library collection.